 By Mike Colpitts

-Despite new home builder sentiment in the industry being exceptionally low, new home construction is in new construction the early stages of recovery.
+Despite new home builder sentiment in the industry being exceptionally low, new home construction is in the early stages of recovery.
 The latest National Association of Home Builders confidence index was 16 in May.
 A reading under 50 indicates poor sentiment.

 However, new home developments are showing signs of life scattered throughout the U.S. from Las Vegas, Nevada devastated by the foreclosure crisis, to Phoenix, Arizona where a decade of over-building came to an abrupt halt– all the way across the country to Georgia.
 The industry is making a quiet come back, despite tight mortgage lending restrictions and other factors.